 Due to its stunning views, brilliant attractions and warm hospitality for owners and pets, Wales truly is a perfect holiday escape for the whole family!

-Along with boasting a variety of dog friendly Northumbrian accommodation from hotels, to self-catering cottages with hot tubs, caravans and guesthouses Northumberland has something all dogs love; space to run and play.
+Along with boasting a variety of dog friendly Northumbrian cottages, caravans and guesthouses.
+Northumberland has something all dogs love; space to run and play.

 Whether it’s on the miles of golden sands, the rugged open moorland, or Kielder Forest, with its plethora of activities your faithful friend is guaranteed a fun time.